My Goodness Kitchen

 Can I freeze my Masoor Dal?

-Yes!
-Once cooled completely, you can pop your dal in to a sealed, freezer-friendly container safely for up to 3 months.
-NOTE: Dal will keep in the fridge for only a few days.
+Yes, Masoor dal freezes well.
+Once cooled slightly, pop your dal into a sealed, freezer-friendly container safely for up to 3 months.

-You can.
+You can used canned tomatoes in red lentil dal.
 It will change the flavour slightly but they will work fine in a pinch.
 A 400ml can (13.5oz) should do the trick.

 Are lentils a complete protein?

-Lentils on their own are not a complete protein.
-The term “complete protein” refers to amino acids, the building blocks of protein.
-For a protein to be "complete" it needs to have the nine essential amino acids required to build and repair protein tissues in the body (Source: Health Magazine).
-However, serving lentils with rice, quinoa or soy will get you to the nine.
+Lentils on their own are not a "complete" protein.
+For a protein to be "complete" it needs to have enough of the nine essential amino acids required to build and repair protein tissues in the body.

 Are lentils gluten-free?